eliocamp/metR/cran-comments.md

 Notes:

 1. This is the first submission of this package
-2. Some examples took more than 5 seconds on some test enviroments
+2. Some examples took more than 5 seconds in some test enviroments